intel/dffml/docs/tutorials/rolling_alice/0001_coach_alice/0000_introduction.md

 if you can't teach it you don't know it.
 So it's time to teach Alice how to be an open source contributor, by teaching her how to teach it.
 In this volume, volume 1, we will build Coach Alice, our open source developer coach.
-It's developer boot camp for Alice this volume as her boots make contact with the ground at the bottom of the rabbit hole.
+It's developer boot camp for Alice as her boots make contact with the bottom of the rabbit hole.